A glimpse into the Ultrametric spectrum: The Ultrametric String Spectrum

 There exists a single unique character of conductor zero, namely the trivial character, for which $\pi(x)=1$ for all $x\in\mathbb{U}_p$.
 For this character the eigenvalue is immediately seen to equal zero.

 For a less trivial example, let us consider the characters of conductor 1, ie. the characters that depend on an argument $x$ only through $c_1\in\{1,...,p-1\}$.
 We can think of the possible values of $c_1$ as being the elements of the multiplicative group $\mathbb{F}_p^\times$.
-This group is cyclic with each non-unit element being a generator of the group.
-Suppose $g$ is one of these $p-2$ generators.
+This group is cyclic with $\varphi(p-1)$ generators, where $\varphi$ is Euler's totient function.
+Suppose $g$ is one of these generators.
 Then, up to congruence modulo $p^2$, each possible value of $c_1$ can be expressed as $g^\ell$ with $0\leq \ell \leq p-2$.
 From this, it follows that we consistently obtain a multiplicative character $\pi$ of conductor 1 by setting, for any $j\in\{1,...,p-2\}$,

-From the $p-2$ choices of $j$ (which can equivalently be thought of as the freedom to choose any generator $g\in\{2,...,p-1\}$), the whole set of multiplicative characters of order 1 is constructed.
+From the $p - 2$ choices of $j$, the whole set of nontrivial multiplicative characters of conductor 1 is constructed.
 Let us now compute the eigenvalue \eqref{lambdapi} for such a character.
 Since the integrand depends only on $z$ through its value of $c_1$, the integral reduces to a finite sum over $p-1$ terms, each carrying a factor of $1/p$ owing to the standard normalization of $p$-adic numbers $\int_{\mathbb{U}_p} dz=\frac{p-1}{p}$,

 We observe that the characters of conductor 1 are all degenerate since $j$ is absent from the right-hand side of \eqref{conductor1lambda}.
 In fact it will turn out that all multiplicative characters of any fixed conductor are degenerate.